Best native plants for Mid-Atlantic gardens

 These native shrubs are made for Mid-Atlantic weather, seasons, and sunshine.

-Looking for a statement tree for Mid-Atlantic landscapes?
+Looking for a tree for Mid-Atlantic landscapes?
 Try any of these beauties:

-Plant all these plants together for a stunning native garden
+Plant these plants together for a stunning native garden

-All the plants here look amazing in Mid-Atlantic gardens!
+All the plants here look amazing in Mid-Atlantic landscapes.
 Almost every one of these plants is also a perennial, meaning they will come back year after year looking better than ever.

-Every one of these plants is easy to grow.
-After their first year being established, each of these flowers will come back year after year and require nothing fancy to keep going besides rain.
+Each of these plants is easy to grow.
+After their first year of establishment, each will return year after year and require nothing fancy to keep going besides normal rain.

 Planting native plants ensures our gardens look amazing and our water bills stay low.
-You don’t have to have a botany degree to have a garden!
+You don’t have to have a botany degree to plant a garden.
 Plant these easy natives and enjoy a gorgeous Mid-Atlantic yard all year long.

 Online native plant sellers in the Mid-Atlantic